smartdevicelink/sdl_evolution/proposals/0141-multiple-transports.md

 ### Backward compatibility

-Proxy includes a new parameter `multipleTransports` in Start Service frames (both Version Negotiation and starting Video/Audio services) to indicate that it supports multiple-transports feature.
+Since we are adding a new Control Frame, the Protocol Version should be bumped, probably to 5.1.0.
+Core recognizes that Proxy supports multiple-transports feature by checking the version number.

 **New Proxy connecting to old version of Core:** SDL Core that does not support multiple-transports feature does not include additional parameters in Start Service ACK frame.
 When Proxy detects that the parameters are missing, it should disable multiple-transport feature (i.e. don't start Secondary Transport and run all services on Primary Transport.)

-**Old version of Proxy connecting to new Core:** Proxy that does not support multiple-transports feature does not include `multipleTransports` parameter in Start Service frame.
-When SDL Core detects that the parameter is missing, it should not include the additional parameters in Start Service ACK frame.
-It should also suppress sending `Transport Config Update` Control Frame to Proxy.
+**Old version of Proxy connecting to new Core:** Proxy that does not support multiple-transports feature uses Protocol version 5.0.0 or earlier.
+When SDL Core detects that the version is not 5.1.0 or higher, it should not include the additional parameters in Start Service ACK frame.
+It should also suppress sending `Transport Config Update` Control Frame since Proxy doesn't support it.

 ## Detailed design